-The Crime Writers' Association (UK); Australian Crime Writers Association; Society of Authors UK; Sisters in Crime (Australia); Historical Writers' Association; the British Academy of Film & Television; International Chapter Member of the Australian Academy of Cinema & Television Arts.
+The Crime Writers' Association (UK); Australian Crime Writers Association; Society of Authors UK; Sisters in Crime (Australia); Historical Novel Society; the British Academy of Film & Television; International Chapter Member of the Australian Academy of Cinema & Television Arts.

 KAREN LEE STREET is a British/ American dual national.
 Born in Philadelphia and a long-time Londoner, she currently lives in Newcastle, Australia.

 Edgar Allan Poe and the London Monster (2016/ 2017) is the first novel in a Poe & Dupin mystery trilogy.
 Sequel Edgar Allan Poe and the Jewel of Peru (2018), is set in Philadelphia 1844.
 The final novel in the trilogy, which takes place in Paris 1849, is Edgar Allan Poe and the Empire of the Dead (UK: October 2019/ USA: May 2020).
 The publishers are Point Blank Books, an imprint of Oneworld Publications (UK); Pegasus Books, USA; AST in Russia; Vulkan in Serbia; and Paris Yayincik in Turkey.